Philippines

 The country is hit by about 20 typhoons a year, with another storm expected around Christmas.

-latest typhoon comes almost a year after a storm killed more than
+This latest typhoon comes almost a year after a storm killed more than 1,200 Mindanao residents.

 Residents gather their belongings after their house was destroyed by strong winds brought about by Typhoon Bophal in Cagayan de Oro City, southern island of Mindanao on December 4, 2012 (AFP Photo)